 Better drives with diesel

-Volkswagen Diesel models have been fitted with Diesel Particulate Filters (DPF) for more than a decade, during which time Volkswagen has sold over 200,000 diesel vehicles in Australia.
-Volkswagen Diesel vehicles have been engineered to run with DPF’s, this advanced technology helps modern diesel engines to run cleaner and more efficiently than ever before.
+For more than a decade, Volkswagen Diesel vehicles have been engineered to run with Diesel Particulate Filters (DPF).
+DPFs are an advanced technology that helps modern diesel engines run cleaner and more efficiently.

-If your Volkswagen Diesel vehicle that is used exclusively for short trips or left standing at idle for extended periods, it may not meet the requirements needed to clean itself (regenerate) and you may receive a reminder in the instrument cluster (See figure 1).
+If your Volkswagen Diesel car is used exclusively for short trips or left standing idle for extended periods, it may not meet the requirements needed to clean itself (regeneration).
+You may receive a reminder about this in the instrument cluster.

-Further information can be found in the Owner’s Manual.
+Further information can be found in your owner’s manual.